 On February 5, 2019, the Company announced that it will be launching its commercial operations in a 16,000 square foot facility located in Vaughan, Ontario Canada as commercial operations commence in 2019.
-As of the date of this document, the leasehold improvements are complete and the centre is operational.
+The centre is currently under leasehold improvement which is expected to be complete in the coming months.